OpenAngelArena/oaa/README.md

 There are also issues marked with [`Great for new contributors`](https://github.com/AngelArenaAllstars/aaa/issues?q=is%3Aissue+is%3Aopen+label%3A%22great+for+new+contributor%22).

+Music can be found at [Soundcloud][soundcloud-link]

 ### Suggestions?
 Do not create or comment on tickets in this repository for game suggestions.
-Use the [Discord](discord-link).
+Use the [Discord][discord-link].

 ### Building npc custom files
 From within the addon directory, run `gulp`.